 - 7.3.10 The SLCC sets timescales for parties to respond to correspondence.
-Where a complainer fails to reply within the timescales or provide information requested, the SLCC may treat the complaint as discontinued after following the steps set out below. - 7.3.11 The CI should also consider the individual circumstances of each party and whether any reasonable adjustments need to be made when setting timescales and requesting information. - 7.3.12 Where a complainer has failed to reply to a request for information within a set timeframe, the CI should consider whether it may be appropriate to issue a potential discontinued letter. - 7.3.13 In considering the appropriateness of such action, the CI will consider a number of factors including: - the seriousness of the complaint - the likelihood of the complaint being upheld
+Where a complainer fails to reply within the timescales or provide information requested, the SLCC may treat the complaint as discontinued after following the steps set out below. - 7.3.11 The CI should also consider the individual circumstances of each party and whether any reasonable adjustments need to be made when setting timescales and requesting information. - 7.3.12 The CI should have made attempts to contact the complainer via at least two different methods if such details are available.
+For example attempting contact by both email and by telephone, or by both email and by post. - 7.3.13 Where a complainer has failed to reply to a request for information within a set timeframe, the CI should consider whether it may be appropriate to issue a potential discontinued letter.

-- the complainer's history of response as evidenced from prior communications - 7.3.14 The CI will write to the complainer advising that unless a response is received to the initial request within 7 days, it will be assumed that the complainer no longer wishes their complaint to be considered and that, accordingly, it may be treated as being discontinued. - 7.3.15 On the expiry of this timescale, if no response has been received, the CI will write to: - both parties confirming the decision. - the RPO, if the complaint contains conduct issues, confirming that the SLCC has treated the service aspect of the complaint as discontinued due to non-cooperation and enclosing the SLCC's file for their consideration of the conduct issues.
+- 7.3.14 In considering the appropriateness of such action, the CI will consider a number of factors including: - the seriousness of the complaint - the likelihood of the complaint being upheld - the complainer's history of response as evidenced from prior communications - 7.3.15 The CI will write to the complainer advising that unless a response is received to the initial request within 7 days, it will be assumed that the complainer no longer wishes their complaint to be considered and that, accordingly, it may be treated as being discontinued. - 7.3.16 On the expiry of this timescale, if no response has been received, the CI will write to: - both parties confirming the decision. - the RPO, if the complaint contains conduct issues, confirming that the SLCC has treated the service aspect of the complaint as discontinued due to non-cooperation and enclosing the SLCC's file for their consideration of the conduct issues.

-7.3.16 Reinstatement
+7.3.17 Reinstatement

-- 7.3.17 The SLCC will consider all requests from complainers that a previously withdrawn complaint be reinstated but the final decision will be at the discretion of the SLCC. - 7.3.18 Where a request to reopen a complaint is received the following steps should be taken. - 7.3.19 Requests for reinstating a previously withdrawn complaint do not need to be in writing/email.
-If by telephone the CI must ensure that there is a file note recording why the complainer wishes their complaint reinstated and any explanation for the failure to co-operate. - 7.3.20 The CI must consider: - the reasonableness of the request - the length of lapsed time - any exceptional or unusual circumstances - whether requested information which was the subject of previous contact has now been provided - the number of previous potential withdraw letters sent - 7.3.21 If the decision is taken not to reinstate the complaint, the CI will write to the complainer explaining why the decision has been taken not to reinstate the complaint. - 7.3.22 If the decision is taken to reinstate the complaint, the CI must write to both parties confirming the decision and re-open the complaint.
+- 7.3.18 The SLCC will consider all requests from complainers that a previously withdrawn complaint be reinstated but the final decision will be at the discretion of the SLCC. - 7.3.19 Where a request to reopen a complaint is received the following steps should be taken. - 7.3.20 Requests for reinstating a previously withdrawn complaint do not need to be in writing/email.
+If by telephone the CI must ensure that there is a file note recording why the complainer wishes their complaint reinstated and any explanation for the failure to co-operate.

+7.3.21 The CI must consider:

+- the reasonableness of the request - the length of lapsed time - any exceptional or unusual circumstances - whether requested information which was the subject of previous contact has now been provided - the number of previous potential withdraw letters sent - 7.3.22 If the decision is taken not to reinstate the complaint, the CI will write to the complainer explaining why the decision has been taken not to reinstate the complaint. - 7.3.23 If the decision is taken to reinstate the complaint, the CI must write to both parties confirming the decision and re-open the complaint.